How to Set Up All About Reading So You Can Use It Again

 You Will Need:

-• Colored Dot Labels in colors that coordinate with the AAR levels - blue, green, red, purple - something like this.
-The ones I bought are no longer available.
+Colored Dot Labels in colors that coordinate with the AAR levels - blue, green, red, purple - something like these.
+(The ones I bought are no longer available.)

-• Three Inch 3-ring binder with clear-view covers for each level you wish to prep - the AAR colors in order are: 1 - blue, 2 - green, 3 - red, and 4 - purple.
-Don't skimp on the binder size!
-You WILL need a 3 INCH binder.
-Here is a set that actually has blue, green, red, and purple binders included.
+Three-Inch 3-ring binder with clear-view covers for each level you wish to prep - the AAR colors in order are: 1 - Blue, 2 - Green, 3 - Red, and 4 - Purple.
+Feel free to use any color binder you want, but don't skimp on the binder size!
+You WILL need a 3-INCH binder.
+If you want to prep them all at once, here is a set that has all four colors included.

 Prep the Binder:

-• Label the sheet protectors.
+Label the sheet protectors.
 Write #'s on the colorful dot stickers that correspond to the lessons for your level.
 My thought process behind labeling everything in color is so that when I have two (or three) kids using varying levels of AAR, and I find a random lesson sitting around, I can quickly identify which binder it belongs in.
+Each page has the AAR level and page number on them - very small.
+So, the big colored labels are quick and easy to see.

 Demo Time!

-• One lesson at a time, carefully tear out the sheets of the STUDENT PAGES (don't tear your teacher's manual up!!) along the perforations.
+One lesson at a time, carefully tear out the sheets of the STUDENT ACTIVITY PAGES along the perforations.
+(DON’T tear up your teacher’s manual!!)

-• Tip: Check the back of each activity page for cutting and folding lines.
-Sometimes they have activities that involve the kid putting a small paper through a slit in the larger one (thus the utility knife mentioned above).
+Check the BACK of each activity page for cutting and folding lines.
+Some pages are activities that involve the kid putting a small paper through a slit in the larger one (thus the utility knife mentioned above).

-• Make sure the flap is closed and you won't have to worry about all your activity pieces falling out and getting lost - or better yet, cut up by your 3 year old!
+Make sure the flap is closed and you won't have to worry about all your activity pieces falling out and getting lost - or better yet, cut up by your toddler!

 Finishing Touches and Time Savers:

-• Tear the front and back flaps off the student book and place them in the front and back of your binder.
-(I like to use my paper cutter to straighten out the torn edges first.)
+Tear the front and back flaps off the student book and place them in the front and back of your binder.
+I like to use my paper cutter to trim and straighten the torn edges before putting it in the binder.

-• DON’T laminate the game pieces - I started to do this in the first level but then found that it wasn’t necessary and took a ton of time.
+DON’T laminate the game pieces - I started to do this in the first level but then found that it wasn’t necessary and just wasted a ton of time.
 Most of the games in the curriculum we have only played once or twice.
 And then we moved on to the next lesson and there was another game to play.
-So, even though the games are printed on regular paper from the student workbook, it shouldn’t be a problem to use with 2-3 kids.
+So, even though the games are printed on regular paper from the student workbook, it shouldn’t be a problem to use with a few kids.

-1. If you have a tablet, seriously consider purchasing the letter tiles app.
-As the company says, you can use it in addition to or in place of the letter tiles.
-I use it instead of the tiles, because I don’t want to keep up with ALL OF THOSE TILES.
-It is much less messy and much more portable.
 If your child really prefers the physical tiles by all means use them!!
 But, if you’re overwhelmed by keeping up with all of them or are limited on space, consider the app.
-As of April 2024 it is $19.99 on the app store, but once you buy it you can use it on multiple devices (on your family account).
+It is an extra expense, but once you buy it you can use the app on multiple devices (on your family account).

-5. Do yourself a favor and buy the little yellow flashcard box.
-If not you will definitely need a box that fits the cards for each level.
+Do yourself a favor and buy the Reading Review Box.
+If not, you will definitely need some type of box that fits the cards for each level.

-7. If you are not into color-coding your stuff, consider writing directly on the sheet protectors but include the level, not just the lesson number.
+If you are not into color-coding your stuff, just write directly on the sheet protectors, but include the level - not just the lesson number.

 Final Notes:

-1 - I have purchased and prepped each of these levels one at a time as my oldest moved through them.
-However, I did purchase a set of colored dots all at once and then saved them until I needed each color.
+I have purchased and prepped each of these levels one at a time as my oldest moved through them.
+However, I did go ahead and purchase a set of colored dots all at once and then saved them until I needed each color.

-2 - This applies to AAR 1 through 4, not the Pre-reading curriculum.
-(The Pre-Reading is much simpler and works well if you keep all of that level in the bag you may have purchased with the curriculum.
-Ziggy fits in there nicely with the other materials.)
+This prep process applies to AAR 1 through 4, not the Pre-reading curriculum.
+The Pre-Reading is much simpler and works well if you keep all of that level in the bag you may have purchased with the curriculum.
+Ziggy fits in there nicely with the other materials.

 Previous